 Artificial Intelligence and Knowledge Technologies in a Post-Corona Society

-At the present time, the internet has become a central infrastructure to ensure the continued existence of many of the systems around the world, and how crucial it is to have data, information, news, and facts that can be trusted, accessed, processed, and networked at lightning speed.
-Many people, even entire industries, did not see it that way until very recently, but now it has probably become clear to everyone.
+Today, the internet has become a central piece of infrastructure, ensuring the continued existence of many of the systems around the world.
+We have seen how crucial it is to have data, information, news, and facts that can be trusted, accessed, processed, and networked at lightning speed.
+Many people, even entire industries, did not see it that way until very recently, but that has probably become very clear to everyone by now.

 The post-corona era will divide the world into two: